 Boxing combines two challenging components for a photographer: bad lighting and high speed.
 Challenging task, indeed.
 Impossible?
 Not!
-Here are a few tips I wish I knew before shooting my first fight.
+Here are a few tips on how to step up your boxing photography game!

 Who hasn’t seen an amazing shot where someone gets a punch straight in the face – with sweat and blood all over the place?
 Yeah, this is the ultimate action shot everybody is looking for at a boxing event.
 It’s those kinds of when-preparation-meets-opportunity, you know, “lucky” shots.
 This instant lasts for such a brief moment, a fraction of second too late and it’s simply missed.
 Here’s some very simple advice you can use right now to improve your boxing photography.